mendersoftware/meta-mender/meta-mender-core/conf/systemd-boot/README.md

 # User Space Support

-The `systemd-mender-config` package provides `fw_printenv` and `fw_setenv` as drop-in replacements for their counterparts provided for U-Boot or GRUB.
+The `systemd-mender-config` package provides `systemd-boot-printenv` and `systemd-boot-setenv`.
+These symlinks point at the `ab_setup.py` script, which accesses the EFI partition, reads and writes the configuration files, and updates the EFI kernel images.

-The underlying `ab_setup.py` script accesses the EFI partition, reads and writes the configuration files, and updates the EFI kernel images.
+In `dunfell`, additional symlinks are provided to from `fw_printenv` and `fw_setenv`, supporting their usage as drop-in replacements for the corresponding utilities provided in Mender-enabled systems using U-Boot or GRUB.
+After `dunfell`, the symlinks have been dropped, as the Mender tools were modified to call these tools directly.

 While suitable for prototyping, the `ab_setup.py` script deserves to be reimplemented in C to eliminate the dependency on Python, once the